Xomega-Net/Xomega.Docs/docs/tutorial/3-details/10-context-selection.md

 Similar to what we did [before](custom-selection#adding-read-enum-on-a-subobject), we will make sure that *Read Enum Operation* generator is configured to generate a `read enum` on subobjects only, and then will run that generator on the `person.xom` file.

-Next, instead of the default `modified date` output parameter, we will add output parameters for a number of `credit card` object's fields that we want to show when selecting a credit card, using their respective types, as illustrated below.
+Next, instead of the default `modified date` output parameter, we will add output parameters for a number of `credit card` object fields that we want to show when selecting a credit card, using their respective types, as illustrated below.

 ```xml title="person.xom"
 <object name="person">